 At this point, you’ll also want to define the scope of your map to inform how detailed or high level it will be.
 What’s needed to answer your questions thoroughly and accurately?

 2. Select and Create a Buyer Persona

-A key step in understanding your users is creating personas for them.
-A persona is a representation of your users made up of demographics and psychographics.
+A key step in understanding your leads is creating personas for them.
+A persona is a representation of your customers made up of demographics and psychographics.
 You may have multiple personas based on your audience segments or where they are in the buying journey.